 Leadership

-What Is Leadership in Business?
+What Is Leadership in the Business World?

 Leadership is the ability of an individual or a group of individuals to influence and guide followers or other members of an organization toward a shared goal or vision.